7.9

 Consider

-The aggressive outsole lugs, great for trails, tend to wear down quickly with frequent use on concrete.
+The aggressive outsole lugs can wear down more quickly if used extensively on concrete.

 View Current Price